willows white ophthalmology logo

 What can I Expect if my Pet is Treated for Senile Endothelial Degeneration?

 Following surgery, your dog may need to wear a collar to prevent damage to the eye(s) that may be caused by rubbing or scratching.
 Gentle cleaning of the eye with wet cotton wool twice a day is recommended.
-An antibiotic drop or and atopical lubrication are generally applied to the eye for ten days following surgery.
-A short course of antibiotic tablets and painkillers may also be prescribed.
+An antibiotic drop or a topical lubrication is generally applied to the eye for seven to ten days following surgery.
+A short course of painkillers may also be prescribed.

 Thermokeratoplasty is a very successful surgery in uncomplicated cases, and the operation is commonly carried performed by the Specialist Ophthalmology team at Willows.
 Surgery aims to bring eye pain to an end rather than improving vision.